 Across Europe, students typically begin studying their first foreign language as a required school subject between the ages of 6 and 9.
 Furthermore, studying a second foreign language for at least one year is compulsory in more than 20 European countries.

-Overall, a median of 92% of European students are learning a language in school.
+Overall, a median of 92% of European students is learning a language in school.
 Most primary and secondary school students across Europe study at least one foreign language as part of their education, according to Eurostat, the statistics arm of the European Commission.
 Of the 29 European nations for which data are available, 24 have a foreign language learning rate of at least 80%, with 15 of those reaching 90% or more of students enrolled in language courses.
-In three of the four countries with the smallest student populations – Luxembourg, Malta and Liechtenstein – 100% of students are reported to be learning a foreign language.
+In three of the four countries with the smallest student populations – Luxembourg, Malta, and Liechtenstein – 100% of students are reported to be learning a foreign language.

 Even in the European countries with the lowest overall shares of students learning a foreign language, most students learn at least one foreign language before completing secondary school.
-(To allow for comparison across countries, Eurostat uses three broad education categories – primary, lower secondary and upper secondary – that are roughly the equivalent of primary, middle and high school in the U.S.)
+(To allow for comparison across countries, Eurostat uses three broad education categories – primary, lower secondary and upper secondary – that are roughly the equivalent of primary, middle, and high school in the U.S.)

 For example, while Belgium (64%) reports the lowest overall percentage of students learning another language, 90% of Belgian upper secondary students are studying a foreign language in school.
 This includes 67% who are studying more than one foreign language.
 In Portugal, where the learning rate is 69% overall, nearly 90% of lower secondary students are enrolled in two or more foreign language courses.
 Roughly 98% of students in the Netherlands are learning a foreign language by the time they reach lower secondary (or about 7th grade), including 74% learning two or more languages, despite the country’s overall rate of 70%.
 English is the most studied language across all age ranges in Europe.